Régiment d'infanterie-chars de marine: World War I

 While the First World War was in its early weeks the regiment was raised in Morocco in the beginning of August 1914 under the designation of 1st Mixed Colonial Infantry Regiment (1^{er} Régiment mixte d'infanterie coloniale, R.M.I.C).
 In December, the regiment was designated as 1st Marching Colonial Infantry Regiment (1^{er} Régiment de marche d'infanterie coloniale, R.M.I.C).
 On August 17, 1914, the regiment disembarked and was accordingly engaged on the French front at the early beginning of the conflict.
 The RICM, Colonial Infantry Regiment of Morocco (Régiment d'infanterie coloniale du Maroc, R.I.C.M) was officially created on June 9, 1915.
-The regiment was composed primarily of metropolitan Frenchmen, in accordance with the infantry of the French Marines.
+The regiment was composed primarily of Frenchmen of european descent, in accordance with the infantry of the French Marines.
 However, certain missions included Senegalese and Somali auxiliaries attached to the regiment.

+In November 1915, it became part of the 4th Moroccan Brigade.
+This was attached to the 38th Division, until the Brigade transferred out to the newly-formed 2nd Moroccan Division in August 1918.

-Over four years, the regiment engaged on the various fronts as the most decorated regimental colors of the French Army with 10 citations at the orders of the armed forces.
+Over four years, the regiment engaged on the various fronts as the most highly decorated of the French Army in World War I, its regimental colours adorned with 10 citations at the orders of the armed forces.

 In October 1916, the regiment was reinforced with Senegalese Tirailleurs and Somalis.
-The RICM reinforced by the 43rd Senegalese Tirailleurs battalion and two Somali companies, made their way through the trenches, piercing the lines a depth of two kilometers while undergoing counter-attacks and captured the Fort of Douaumont.
+The RICM, reinforced by the 43rd Senegalese Tirailleurs battalion and two Somali companies, made their way through the trenches, piercing the lines a depth of two kilometers while undergoing counter-attacks and captured the Fort Douaumont.
 For this occasion, the regiment was awarded the Légion d'honneur and the third citation at the orders of the armed forces.

 Throughout the course of the war, the RICM endured the loss of 15000 Marsouins (killed or wounded) including 250 Officers.
-(Marsouin, 'porpoise', is the familiar nickname for French marine infantry.)
-The regimental colors would bear no less than 10 palms on the croix de guerre 14-18, the Légion d'honneur, the Médaille militaire (July 5, 1919) and the Order of the Tower and Sword.
+(Marsouin, 'porpoise', is the nickname for colonial infantrymen.)
+The regimental colours would bear no less than 10 palms on the croix de guerre 14-18, the Légion d'honneur, the Médaille militaire (July 5, 1919) and the Order of the Tower and Sword.

-The regiment garrisoned in Rhénanie from 1918 to 1925, after that, it returned to Morocco.
+The regiment garrisoned in the Rhineland from 1918 to 1925, after that, it returned to Morocco.